featured

 Fernandes signed a contract extension which keeps him at United until 2027 after sitting down with the club before the start of this season to pen the deal.
 This extension saw his wage increase from £12.5m-a-year to £15.6m-a-year as well indicating just how integral United see their captain to this team and project.

-Not only has Romano cleared up that Amorim wants him to stay but in a press conference not so long ago, the MUFC manager was asked about his fellow Portuguese's future amid links to Real Madrid.
+But not only has Romano cleared up that Amorim wants him to stay but in a press conference not so long ago, the MUFC manager was asked about his fellow Portuguese's future amid links to Real Madrid.
 Amorim only smiled and said "No, not going to happen."

 Update

 In the last hour, there's been a major update regarding the price Al-Hilal are willing to offer United for Bruno Fernandes.
-Ben Jacobs says that the Saudi club are willing to pay £130m which would be a Premier League record for a player sale via The United Stand.
+Ben Jacobs says that the Saudi club are willing to pay £130m which would be a Premier League record for a player sale, via The United Stand.
 A further report was that Al-Hilal were offering Bruno a yearly wage of £65m!

 Al-Hilal have made Bruno Fernandes a top target this summer | Creator: Carl Recine | Credit: Getty Images Copyright: 2025 Getty Images via Goal